Educated Fish

 Educated Fish is a 1937 animated short film that was part of Paramount's Color Classics series.
-It was nominated for Best Animated Short at the 10th Academy Awards.
+The film was nominated for Best Animated Short at the 10th Academy Awards.

 Plot

 In an underwater school for fish, the bad boy, Tommy Cod, would rather play pinball in his desk than recite the daily lesson about hooks, fishing poles, and lines so strong.
 Tommy is locked out of class by the teacher to study harder.
 He learns this lesson the hard way when being caught by a fisherman's bait.

 Preservation

 Educated Fish was preserved by the Academy Film Archive, in conjunction with the UCLA Film and Television Archive, in 2013.